pghalliday/fill-it/README.md

 # fill-it

-A chrome plugin to fill known forms
+A chrome extension to fill forms

 ## Development notes